Multisample DNA + Protein#

 Combined Visualizations#

-In this section you will first subset the data to only retain barcodes with remaining DNA and CNV data.
+In this section the dataset will be subset to only retain barcodes with remaining DNA, CNV and Protein data.
 Then this data can be plotted together using sample.heatmap() and sample.signaturemap().

 The first few kernels of code will generate one plot per sample for the combined visualizations, the last portion of this section will combine the samples into one dataframe and plot them all together.